Leading wellbeing with Be You in Long Day Care

 Geri Sumpter is the Head of Be You Delivery at Beyond Blue.
 She is responsible for the delivery of the national ‘mental health in education’ initiative to early learning services and schools.
 Geri has an extensive career history, with a background in public health, health promotion as well as workplace health, safety and wellbeing.
-She has held significant leadership roles, driving whole-setting approaches to improve health outcomes, with a strong focus on stakeholder engagement, and relationship management.
+She has held significant leadership roles focused on stakeholder engagement, relationship management and the application of whole-setting approaches to improve health outcomes.
 Geri is passionate about helping individuals and communities achieve their best possible mental health.

 Judy Kynaston is the General Manager of Be You, a mental health initiative for schools and early learning services.
 Judy’s extensive work experience includes leadership roles in a variety of early learning settings and community organisations, as well as delivery of training to the early childhood sector.
 Her experience also extends to advocacy and policy aimed at improving the lives and wellbeing of young children.